sendgrid/docs/source/User_Guide/Marketing_Campaigns/custom_fields.md

 </table>

 {% anchor h2 %}
-Delete a Custom Field
+Deleting a Custom Field
 {% endanchor %}

+*To delete a custom field:*

+1. Navigate to **Marketing Campaigns** and select **Custom Fields**.
+1. Locate the field you wish to remove.
+1. Hover over the action menu to the right of the field name entry.
+1. Select the delete icon.
+1. Clic **Confirm**.

 {% warning %}
 Deleting a custom field will delete all values for that field across your contact database.
 If you have any campaigns using the data in this field via a substitution tag, those values will NOT get replaced when the campaign is sent.
 You cannot delete a custom field that is currently being used in a segment.
 This deletion process may take several minutes--you will continue to see the custom field on this page until the process has completed.
 {% endwarning %}

-If you need to delete a custom field, you can do so by clicking the action menu in the same row as your field.
-When you delete the custom field,you will see a warning that all data associated with this field will be removed as well.

 {% anchor h3 %}
 Additional Resources